-The state of the global economy after World War II, and the nature of post-war industrial capitalism, created a period of high corporate earnings in the United States.
+The state of the global economy after World War II, and the nature of post-war industrial capitalism, vastly increased corporate earnings in the United States.
 A marginal tax rate of over 90% (that's right: 91%) existed in the 1950s for the top federal income tax rate for most of the decade!
-Despite these high marginal rates, the top 1% of taxpayers in the 1950s only paid taxes on about 42% of their income.
+Despite these high marginal rates, taxpayers in the top 1% during the 1950s only paid taxes on about 42% of their income.

 The conservative wave that elected Ronald Reagan in 1980 fundamentally changed the direction of the country.
 Conservatives long believed high taxes, indeed any taxes, encouraged wasteful government spending, suppressed economic growth, and threatened individual freedoms.
 It was a compelling argument and led to the Tax Reform Act of 1986.
 It streamlined the tax code by eliminating hundreds of deductions, reduced the number of tax brackets, and yielded one of the biggest rate reductions in history as the highest rate fell from 70% to just 28%.

 Even Lower Rates for Corporations

 Passed in the last days of 2017, the Tax Cuts and Jobs Act dramatically reduced the tax rates that corporations paid, from 35% to just 21%.
 It amounted to a projected $1 trillion tax cut for businesses over the decade to follow.
 It’s the biggest overhaul of America’s tax code in 31 years, with the goal of creating a surging economy.
 Though the jury is still out on its success, it’s a development we all need to watch closely.

 As Benjamin Franklin so aptly put it, "In this world, nothing can be said to be certain, except death and taxes."
 Because we can’t escape them, it’s critical then that we do our best to plan and prepare for them as part of a well-managed money management strategy.

 Happy President’s Day!